-When a property is well cared for, maintenance issues are handled proactively.
-The property manager conducts regular reviews of the space and knows how long various assets will last.
+When property rentals are well cared for, maintenance issues are handled proactively.
+The property manager conducts regular reviews of the business rental space and knows how long various assets will last.
 More importantly, they understand that the longer an issue goes unaddressed, the more likely it is to cause problems down the line.

 When issues do arise, some property managers will try to patch it over, or opt for a cheaper solution to avoid large expenses in the short term.
 Unfortunately, quick fixes are more likely to fail early, forcing the property manager to continue pouring money into the problem.

 You don’t receive regular property rentals inspection reports.